saugns/runtest-saugns/README.md

 use with real longer scripts e.g. inside a music player in the future, even on old systems.

-The main time use for parsing will be elsewhere in the code as long as text crunching is this fast.

-The speed means that for low-level scanning, there's no point using anything more complicated - "speed through simplicity" will keep working.

 (How large would a future music composition for the program be?
 Probably at least an order of magnitude or two less than the 13MB test file.
 If so, that means at least an order of magnitude or two less of time overhead.
 At most ~0.03 seconds on the Pentium III.)

+The main time use for parsing will be elsewhere in the code as long as text crunching is this fast.

+The speed means that for low-level scanning, there's no point using anything more complicated: "speed through simplicity" will keep working.